 - Add the melted butter.

-- Sift together the flour, baking powder, cocoa and additional sugar.
+- Sift together the flour, baking powder, cocoa and the additional 3 tablespoons of granulated sugar.

 - Slowly add to the wet butter, egg, sugar mixture until combined.